tvirolai/marclojure/README.md

 MARC batch files can be read into lazy sequences using the `load-data` multimethod from `marclojure.parser` namespace.
 Load-data accepts two arguments: file format (keyword, possible options are `:marc`, `:marcxml` or `:aleph`) and a filename.

+Note that system-specific fields (LOW, SID, FMT etc.) are not retained when parsing Aleph Sequential data.

 An example: